-1.4.1.2 is subject to an unexpired period of Ineligibility imposed on him/her pursuant to this Anti-Corruption Code and/or any anti-corruption rules of any National Cricket Federation

-(a "Player"); and/or

-- 1.4.2 any coach, trainer, manager, selector, team owner or official, doctor, physiotherapist or any other person who: - is employed by, represents or is otherwise affiliated to (or who has been employed by, has represented or has been otherwise affiliated to in the preceding twenty-four (24) months) a team that participates in International Matches and/or a playing or touring club, team or squad that participates in Domestic Matches and is a member of, affiliated to, or otherwise falls within the jurisdiction of, a National Cricket Federation; and/or - 1.4.2.2 is subject to an unexpired period of Ineligibility imposed on him/her pursuant to this Anti-Corruption Code and/or any anti-corruption rules of any National Cricket Federation - (a "Player Support Personnel"); and/or - 1.4.3 any ICC Official, Match Referee, Pitch Curator, Player Agent, Umpire or Umpire Support Personnel

-NOTE: For the avoidance of doubt, the ICC's jurisdiction to take action against a Participant under this Anti-Corruption Code is limited, subject to the provisions of Article 1.7 below, to Corrupt Conduct taking place in, or in relation to, International Matches.

-- 1.5 Each Participant is automatically bound by this Anti-Corruption Code as soon as he/she becomes a Participant.
-From that point, he/she shall be deemed to have agreed: - 1.5.1 not to engage in Corrupt Conduct in respect of any International Match, wherever it is held and whether or not he/she is personally participating or involved in any way in it; - 1.5.2 that it is his/her personal responsibility to familiarise him/herself with all of the requirements of the Anti-Corruption Code, and to comply with those requirements (where applicable); - 1.5.3 to submit to the jurisdiction of the ICC to investigate apparent or suspected Corrupt Conduct that would amount to a violation of the Anti-Corruption Code; - 1.5.4 to submit to the jurisdiction of any Anti-Corruption Tribunal convened under the Anti-Corruption Code to hear and determine, (a) any allegation by the ICC that the Participant has committed Corrupt Conduct under the Anti-Corruption Code; and (b) any related issue (e.g., any challenge to the validity of the charges or to the jurisdiction of the ICC or the Anti-Corruption Tribunal, as applicable); - 1.5.5 to submit to the exclusive jurisdiction of the CAS to hear and determine appeals made pursuant to this Anti-Corruption Code; - 1.5.6 not to bring any proceedings in any court or other forum that are inconsistent with the foregoing submissions to the jurisdiction of the aforementioned tribunals and the CAS;
+- 1.5 This Anti-Corruption Code applies to all Participants.
+For these purposes, a "Participant" is: - 1.5.1 any cricketer who: - 1.5.1.1 is selected (or who has been selected in the preceding twenty-four (24) months) to participate in an International Match and/or a Domestic Match for any playing or touring club, team or squad that is a member of, affiliated to, or otherwise falls within the jurisdiction of, a National Cricket Federation; and/or - 1.5.1.2 is subject to an unexpired period of Ineligibility imposed on him/her pursuant to this Anti-Corruption Code and/or any anti-corruption rules of any National Cricket Federation - (a "Player"); and/or - 1.5.2 any coach, trainer, manager, selector, team owner or official, doctor, physiotherapist or any other person who: - 1.5.2.1 is employed by, represents or is otherwise affiliated to (or who has been employed by, has represented or has been otherwise affiliated to in the preceding twenty-four (24) months) (i) a team that participates in International Matches and/or (ii) a playing or touring club, team or squad that participates in Domestic Matches and which club, team or squad is a member of, affiliated to, or otherwise falls within the jurisdiction of, a National Cricket Federation; and/or - 1.5.2.2 is subject to an unexpired period of Ineligibility imposed on him/her pursuant to this Anti-Corruption Code and/or any anti-corruption rules of any National Cricket Federation - (a "Player Support Personnel"); and/or - 1.5.3 any ICC Official, NCF Official, Match Referee, Pitch Curator, Player Agent, Umpire or Umpire Support Personnel - 1.6 Each Participant is automatically bound by this Anti-Corruption Code as soon as they become a Participant.
+From that point, they shall be deemed to have agreed: - 1.6.1 not to engage in Corrupt Conduct in respect of any Match, wherever it is held and whether or not they are personally participating or involved in any way in it; - 1.6.2 that it is their personal responsibility to familiarise themself with all of the requirements of the Anti-Corruption Code, and to comply with those requirements (where applicable): - 1.6.3 to submit to the jurisdiction of the relevant Prosecuting Authority to investigate apparent or suspected Corrupt Conduct that would amount to a violation of the Anti-Corruption Code; - 1.6.4 to submit to the jurisdiction of any Adjudicatory Body convened under the Anti-Corruption Code to hear and determine, (a) any allegation by the relevant Prosecuting Authority that the Participant has committed Corrupt Conduct under the Anti-Corruption Code; and (b) any related issue (e.g. any challenge to the validity of the charges or to the jurisdiction of the Prosecuting Authority or the Adjudicatory Body, as applicable);